cmolstad1218793914/MHMBuildersWebsite/README.md

 3. Create a service account with the `Firebase Hosting Admin` role:
 	- Go to Console > Project settings > Service accounts > Generate new private key.
 	- This downloads a JSON file.
 Keep it safe.
-4. Add the service account JSON as a GitHub secret in your repository settings named `FIREBASE_SERVICE_ACCOUNT`.
+4. Add the service account JSON as a GitHub secret in your repository settings named `FIREBASE_TOKEN`.
 	- Copy the entire JSON file contents into the secret value.
 5. Push to `main`.
 The GitHub Actions workflow will build and deploy automatically.